fgrehm/vagrant-cachier/docs/usage.md

 your `Vagrantfile` you can enable automatic detection of supported cache _buckets_.
-It is a good practice to wrap plugin specific configuration with `has_plugin?` checks so the user's Vagrantfiles do not break if vagrant-cachier is uninstalled or the Vagrantfile is shared with people that do not have the plugin installed.
+It is a good practice to wrap plugin specific configuration with `has_plugin?` checks so the user's Vagrantfiles do not break if vagrant-cachier is uninstalled or the Vagrantfile is shared with people that don't have the plugin installed.

 ```ruby
 Vagrant.configure("2") do |config|